 I became interested in the field of public health when I learned about health disparities in my undergraduate psychology classes and heard about the issues some people face in accessing medical care.
 Even within the medical system, I knew that there were often barriers to effective health behavior changes, such as limited food access.

 The community health and health behavior program was the perfect opportunity for me to learn about strategies to address these issues.
 We cover health behavior theories, intervention planning, epidemiology, public health research and much more, all with the aim of improving health at the population level.
 The program has been an ideal foundation for me to pursue a career in medicine.

-I grew up an hour south of Buffalo, in Chautauqua County, so I appreciate being closer to my family after being out of state for undergrad.
+I grew up an hour south of Buffalo, in Chautauqua County, so I appreciated being closer to my family after being out of state for undergrad.

-In my first year, I have completed the required classes.
-These provide a background in all essential public health disciplines.
-Beyond these, I will be taking a course on refugee health, health disparities, and completing a field training next semester.
-The integrated project is an exciting opportunity to work on a project that allows students to be creative and apply what they have learned to a professional project about a topic they are passionate about.
+In my first year, I completed the required classes.
+These provided a background in all essential public health disciplines.
+Beyond these, I took a course on refugee health, health disparities, and completed a field training experience.
+The integrated project was an exciting opportunity to work on a project that allows students to be creative and apply what they have learned to a professional project about a topic they are passionate about.

-Outside of class, I am a research assistant for Dr. Homish's Operation: SAFETY, and I serve as senator and treasurer for the CHHB Graduate Student Association.
-I am working with the UB HEALS organization to develop a participant tracking system for their outreach.
+Outside of class, I was a research assistant for Dr. Homish's research project Operation: SAFETY, and I served as senator and treasurer for the CHHB Graduate Student Association.
+I also worked with the UB HEALS organization to develop a participant tracking system for their outreach.

-The best things about the program by far are the amazing mentors and the transformational opportunities I have had.
-Even those faculty I don't have class with or haven't even met know me and will go out of their way to help me.
+The best things about the program by far were the amazing mentors and the transformational opportunities I have had.
+Even those faculty I didn't have class with or haven't even met knew me and would go out of their way to help me.
 Our department is very collaborative and provides so much student support.